Tangles, frizz, dryness… Desperation!

 This episode is not necessarily the place for me to show my full hair care routine, but I would be happy to do so in another video later on.
 Please let me know if you are interested in that!

 In the last year, I've learned about the importance of doing a clarifying shampoo step frequently!
-This shampoo It's the best way to cleanse curly hair — basically, removing product and hard water build up.
+It's the best way to cleanse (deeply) curly hair — basically, removing product and hard water build up.

 My stylist told me that any time you feel like your products aren't working like they used to… then it's time to use a clarifying shampoo.